 If you love…or used to love…eating at Chipotle, you’re not alone.
 In recent years, Chipotle has emerged as one of America’s most popular fast food chains.
 Part of its success has been rooted in its apparent commitment to using fresh and “natural” ingredients.
 Indeed, despite the fact that McDonald’s was an original investor, Chipotle has gained major points with both the fast food and fresh food crowds.
 But don’t be fooled.
 As reported in a recent Mother Jones Magazine report, Chipotle’s ingredients carry their share of GMOs, their beef is not 100% grass fed, and an estimated 20% of the company’s beef does contain antibiotics.
 Chipotle’s real problems at the moment, however, have less to do with the veracity of its health claims and more to do with its most recent E. coli outbreak—the second major contamination in recent months.
-Is lax training to blame for the food chain’s problems?
+Is lax service industry training to blame for the food chain’s problems?
 Also, how might mLearning help this food chain dig out of its current troubles and help other food chains avoid making Chipotle’s errors?

 The Cause of Chipotle’s Problems